NCAR/geocat-applications/_preview/52/_sources/CONTRIBUTING.md

 ## Contribute the Code
-Once you have made your changes on notebooks and they are ready for review by the GeoCAT team, you can open a new Pull Request.
+Once you have made your changes on notebooks and they are ready for review by the GeoCAT team, you can open a new pull request.
 This section describes how to open a pull request and what to expect after you open it.

 ### Check Files Changed